What Is Dry Socket?

-The socket is the hole in the bone where the tooth has been removed.
-After a tooth is pulled, a blood clot forms in the socket to protect the bone and nerves underneath.
-Sometimes that clot can become dislodged or dissolve a couple of days after the extraction.
-That leaves the bone and nerve exposed to air, food, fluid, and anything else that enters the mouth.
-This can lead to infection and severe pain that can last for 5 or 6 days.
+The socket is the hole in the bone where the tooth was removed.
+After you have a tooth pulled, a blood clot forms in the socket to protect the bone and nerves underneath.
+But sometimes this clot doesn't form, moves out of place, or dissolves.
+That leaves the bone and nerve exposed to air, food, fluid, and anything else that enters your mouth.
+This can cause intense pain.

 Who Is Likely to Get Dry Socket?